 - Common cold

-In addition to treating these symptoms associated with pregnancy, acupuncture also prepares women for labor.
-Pre-birth treatments are offered once a week, starting at week 36, to prepare the woman for the most comfortable and efficient labor possible.
-Women who receive these treatments are much more successful at having the type of labor and birth they desire.
-Acupuncture has also proven very effective for inducing labor.
+- PRE-BIRTH TREATMENTS- offered once a week, starting at week 36, to prepare mom for the most comfortable and efficient labor possible.
+Women who receive these treatments are more successful at having the type of labor and birth they desire.
+These treatments reduce symptoms and ease stress.

 Chinese medicine considers the digestive system the main source of our vital energy.
 It’s comprised of a series of organs whose main responsibility is to bring nutrients into the body.
 To enjoy optimal health, it is essential that digestion be strong and capable of supplying our tissues with the nutrition they need.